mattrussi/gitlab-com-runbooks/howto/gitter/mongodb-operations.md

+---
-# How to enlarge MongoDB data volumes
+title: How to enlarge MongoDB data volumes
+tags:
+- howto
+---

 Gitter's MongoDB data is stored on EBS volumes formatted with XFS.
 This combo means that we can resize a volume online, without even stopping the mongod process.
 This is how it's done.